 The Rhododendron Walk is 3 miles and takes about 1 hour and 45 minutes to complete.
 Includes many of the estates natural features and historical buildings.
 This walk uses surfaced paths and woodland trails on mixture of terrains.
 Includes steep inclines.

 The Royals and St Mary's Church Walk is 1¼ miles long and takes about 50 minutes to complete.
 Includes The Royals and St Mary's Church Yard.
 This walk uses woodland trails, grass and surfaced paths.
 The main drive is suitable for buggies.

 Download the Royals and St Mary's Church Walk Leaflet (PDF).

 There is a local cycle route that covers the main driveway from Coombe Dingle to the House, which then connects to National Cycle route 4.
-We ask cyclists to look out for pedestrians and slow down/move to avoid accidents.
+We ask cyclists to be considerate and look out for pedestrians, slow down/move over to avoid accidents.

 Blaise is a great place to walk your dog, with big open spaces and rivers/ponds.
 So please make sure you and your four legged friend have fun.
 All we ask is please clean up afterwards and use the many dog waste bins provided.